How Does Home Insulation Work?

 Insulation is Designed to Maintain Comfort

 To ensure your family’s comfort during the winter, your heating system must replace any amount of heat that escapes from within your home.
-Inversely, heat that enters your home during the summer needs to be eliminated by a cooling system.
-Spray foam insulation helps keep conditions within the home comfortable and energy-efficient by reducing all methods of heat transfer from coming in and out of the home.
+Inversely, heat that enters your home during the summer needs to be terminated by a cooling system.
+Spray foam insulation keeps conditions within the home comfortable by reducing all heat transfer from coming in and out of the home.

 R-value measures how resistant insulation is to conductive heat.
 The R-value is dependent on the insulation’s thickness, as well as its density.
-For some insulation types, factors like temperature, moisture accumulation, and aging also play a part.
+For some insulation types, factors like temperature, moisture, and aging also play a part.

 How to Increase R-Values